andersfylling/disgord/README.md

     if err != nil {
         panic(err)
     }

-    // eg. retrieve a specific user from the Discord servers userID := NewSnowflake(228846961774559232)
+    // eg. retrieve a specific user from the Discord API var user *resource.User
+    userID := NewSnowflake(228846961774559232)
+    user, err = session.GetUser(userID) // will do a cache lookup in the future if err != nil {
+       panic(err)
+    }

+    // bypassing the cache
+    user, err = rest.GetUser(session.Req(), userID)
+    if err != nil {
+       panic(err)
+    }

-    userResponse := <- sess.User(userID) // sends a request to discord
-    userResponse2 := <- sess.User(userID) // does a cache look up, to prevent rate limiting/banning
+    // eg. retrieve a specific user from the Discord API using GoLang channels userResponse := <- sess.UserChan(userID) // sends a request to discord userResponse2 := <- sess.UserChan(userID) // does a cache look up, to prevent rate limiting/banning

     // check if there was an issue (eg. rate limited or not found) if userResponse.Err != nil {